alan-turing-institute/scivision/docs/index.rst

 It's core features are:

-1. The scivision **catalog**, a database of models and datasets which can be matched on key features
+1. The scivision **catalog**, a repository of models and datasets which can be matched on key features
-2. The scivision :ref:`api-docs`, which can be used to load and run datasets and models in a Python environment, as well as search the catalog
+2. The scivision **API**, which can be used to load and run datasets and models in a Python environment, as well as search the catalog

 To understand how scivision works, we recommend reading this readthedocs documentation, but you can also view an interactive demonstration here: